AlanBarber/CodeKatas/README.md

 .Net Code Katas

-This is a set of coding katas modified and adjusted to be used in an object orientated method with unit tests that validate your results
+This is a set of coding katas modified and adjusted to be used in an object-oriented method with unit tests that validate your results.

-The tests are already written and base classes with functions are created so all you need to do is start writting code to solve the problems and make the tests pass.
+The tests are already written and base classes with functions are created so all you need to do is start writing code to solve the problems and make the tests pass.

 Kata List
 ---------

  1. FizzBuzz

-    Modify the Check() function in FizzBuzz project so that given any integer value will return one of the 4 string values
+    Modify the Check() function in FizzBuzz project so that given any integer value will return one of the 4 string values:

     * The input number as a string
     * Fizz if the value is divisible by three